saumyagupta2025/TechBlogs/README.md

 In this repository, you'll find a collection of blog posts covering various topics related to technology.
 From web development with HTML, CSS, and JavaScript to data science, machine learning, and a touch of DevOps, I strive to provide valuable insights and resources for beginners and experienced professionals alike.

 ## Introducing Hashnode
 I'm also thrilled to announce that I have recently joined Hashnode, a vibrant and inclusive community for developers and tech enthusiasts.
-You can find my blog posts and connect with me on Hashnode by visiting my profile: [https://saumyagupta.hashnode.dev/].
+You can find my blog posts and connect with me on Hashnode by visiting my profile [here](https://saumyagupta.hashnode.dev/).

 ## Blogs Written Till Now
 Here is a list of the blog posts that I have written so far: